August 31-September 25

 The opening reception is preceded by an artist talk at 4:00 pm.

-Graduating BFA students who have specialized in graphic design and 2 and 3-dimensional media present a senior exhibition.
+Graduating BFA students who have specialized in 2 and 3-dimensional media present a senior exhibition, April 6-14.
 This exhibition represents the culmination of years of study and hard work in the Department of Art & Art History.